MLflow Tracing for LLM Observability

 )

-If we navigate to the MLflow UI, we can see not only the model that has been auto-logged, but the traces as well, as shown in the below video:
+If we navigate to the MLflow UI, we can see not only the model that has been auto-logged, but the traces as well, as shown in the video above.

 LangChain Tracing via autolog